iCAIR Events Archive 1998 - 1999

 Knoxville, Tennessee

-This project is developing a scalable backbone for the high-performance service grid, including replication, caching and storage services.
-This project is closely related to the I2-DVN project. http://dsi.internet2.edu
+This project developed a scalable backbone for the high-performance service grid, including replication, caching and storage services.
+This project is closely related to the I2-DVN project.http://dsi.internet2.edu

 1998